 Hormonal studies may include assays of prolactin, FSH, LH, estradiol, thyroid hormones, or androgens.

 Prolactin levels in excess of 200 ng/mL are not observed except in the case of prolactin-secreting pituitary adenoma (prolactinoma).
 In general, the serum prolactin level correlates with the size of the tumor.
 For more details, see Hyperprolactinemia.

 Psychotropic drugs, hypothyroidism, stress, and meals can also raise prolactin levels.
-Repeatedly elevated prolactin levels require further evaluation if the cause is not readily apparent.
+Repeat prolactin levels in a fasting state without recent nipple stimulation or sexual intercourse to verify a persistent elevation.
+Persistent elevations require further evaluation if the cause is not readily apparent.

 An FSH level of approximately 40 mIU/mL is indicative of ovarian insufficiency.
 However, this is assay-dependent and some patients have a lower menopausal level of FSH; check the reference range for the laboratory where the test is performed.
 If a repeat value in 1 month confirms this finding and amenorrhea still persists, then the diagnosis of premature ovarian failure/primary ovarian insufficiency is confirmed.

 LH levels are elevated in cases of 17,20 lyase deficiency, 17-hydroxylase deficiency, and premature ovarian failure.

 Serum estradiol levels undergo wide fluctuations during the normal menstrual cycle.
 During the early follicular phase of the menstrual cycle, levels may be lower than 50 pg/mL.
 During the preovulatory estradiol surge, levels in the range of 400 pg/mL are not uncommon.
 In healthy menopausal women, estradiol levels are routinely lower than 20 pg/mL.